Dorothy Lyman: Life and career

 When Mama's Family ended its run in 1990, Lyman went behind the camera, producing and directing 75 episodes of The Nanny (all episodes of the third and fourth seasons, and all but four episodes of the fifth), even making a special guest appearance on the Fran Drescher sitcom.
 Lyman also had a recurring role on Bob, Bob Newhart's third series.

 On the big screen, she made a cameo appearance in I Love Trouble, a film starring Nick Nolte and Julia Roberts.
 She made another cameo appearance in the 2001 film Blow starring Johnny Depp.
 She was seen in the 2006 films World Trade Center and The Departed.

 In 2007, Lyman guest-starred in the third season of the reimagined Battlestar Galactica as Starbuck's mother.
 She made a guest appearance on Reba, playing the titular character's mother.
 She appeared in The Blacklist in the season-six episode "The Pawnbrokers".

 Lyman performed My Kitchen Wars in Hollywood and New York as a one-woman show based on the book by Betty Fussell.
 She wrote and performed in A Rage in Tenure at the Geo Theater in Hollywood in 1995.

+In 2010, Lyman produced, directed, and served as cinematographer on the feature-length documentary, Janet's Class. a film whose titular subject, veteran stage and screen character actress/acting teacher Janet Sarno, had appeared previously in Split Ends, Lyman's feature film directorial debut.
+Summarized by Lyman as simply "a film about aging" and prompted, at least in part, by problems the issue posed to her personally, her new film was conceived with two principal goals in mind: to help the audience—and herself—come to grips with the reality of aging while, at the same time, offering insight into what exactly goes into becoming a capable actor.
+Scored by Grammy-winning arranger Bill Cunliffe, and featuring Sarno and her church basement disciples ranging in age from 50 to 92, the film had, as of December 2025, failed to find a commercial distributor, although it did have at least one public screening, in February 2011 at the Andes Hotel in the city of Andes in upstate New York, where Lyman resided from 2001 through 2018.

 Personal life

-From 1971 to 1983, Lyman was married to director and actor John Tillinger; they have two children, including daughter Emma Tillinger Koskoff, who is an Academy Awards-nominated producer.
+From 1971 to 1983, Lyman was married to director and actor John Tillinger; they have two children, including daughter Emma Tillinger Koskoff, who is an Academy Award-nominated producer.
 Her son, Sebastian Tillinger, is an actor.
-From her second marriage to French film producer Vincent Malle, Lyman has a son.
+From her second marriage to French film producer Vincent Malle, Lyman has one son, Jackson Malle, an anthropologist and screenwriter, born in 1985.
+She is a registered Democrat and is a resident of Washington Depot, Connecticut.